 The police officer was “in the right” and “did what he had to do,” and …. he “would have fucking shot that boy too.”
 Wilson told Brown to “stop” or “get down” at least ten times, but instead Brown “charged” at Wilson.

-His reluctance to testify in opposition to community sentiment lends further credence to his account.(Page 32)
+His reluctance to testify in opposition to community sentiment lends further credence to his account.(Page 32)and

 Witness 109 is a 53-year-old black male. ....